chipsalliance/chisel/README.md

 # Chisel-Lang Website

-This repository provides the meta-website for [Chisel](https://github.com/freechipsproject/chisel3), [FIRRTL](https://github.com/freechipsproject/firrtl), and associated projects.
+This repository provides the meta-website for the [Chisel](https://github.com/freechipsproject/chisel3) project.

 # Contributing